AmenaTalukder/AmenaTalukder/README.md

 - **Fake News Detection**: A machine learning model to detect fake news in online articles using Python and popular data science libraries.
 - **Currency Converter App**: A user-friendly application designed to help users easily convert currencies in real-time.
 - **My Project Amazon**: An innovative authentication dashboard application designed to streamline user management and enhance security for web applications.
-- **Tic Tac Toe Game**: A classic two-player game showcasing a simple yet engaging interface for users.
-- **Bat Ball Stump Game**: A game project in JavaScript played between the user and computer.
-- **Raven Flight Game**: An exciting game where players navigate a dynamically changing world.
-- **To-Do App**: A project focused on task management in JavaScript.

 ---